ironsmile/nedomi/README.md

 * `virtual_hosts` (*array*) - Contains the [virtual hosts](#virtual-hosts) of this server.
 Every virtual host is represented by a object which contains its configuration.

+* `cache_algorithm` (*string*) - Sets the default cache eviction algorithm.
+You can see the possible algorithms in the `cache/` directory.
+If no per-cache-zone algorithm is set it will be this one whcih will be used for a cache zone.

 ### Cache Zones

 Our Cache zones are very similar to the [nginx' cache zones](http://nginx.com/resources/admin-guide/caching/) in that they represent bounded space on the storage for a cache.
 If files stored in this space exceeds its limitations the worst (caching-wise) files will be removed to get it back to the desired limits.